isabhinav/HREngagement/README.md

 - Demographic variables include gender, race, department, and job level

 ## Key Metrics
-- Mean Score: The average score given by employees across all survey questions.
+- **Mean Score**: The average score given by employees across all survey questions.
 Provides general sense of employee sentiment and perception regarding different aspects of their work environment.
-- Recommendation Score: Comes directly from the question "On a scale of 0 to 10, how likely is it that you would recommend DataSkillUp as a place to work?"
+- **Recommendation Score**: Comes directly from the question "On a scale of 0 to 10, how likely is it that you would recommend DataSkillUp as a place to work?"
 Serves as a key indicator of employee satisfaction and engagement.
-- Percentage Agreeable: The percentage of responses that are 4 or higher on a 5-point scale.
+- **Percentage Agreeable**: The percentage of responses that are 4 or higher on a 5-point scale.
 Helps in identifying the proportion of employees who have a positive perception of specific aspects of their work environment.

 ## Data Preparation
 - Ensured there were no missing values in the dataset.